myFavShrimp/arc/README.md

 - `on_fail`: Behavior when this task fails. `"continue"` (default) proceeds to next task, `"skip_system"` skips remaining tasks for this system, `"abort"` halts execution entirely.
 - `tags`: Array of tags for filtering tasks.
 Tasks are automatically tagged with the task name and path components when defined in separate files (e.g., `modules/web/nginx.lua` adds tags: `modules`, `web`, `nginx`).
 - `groups`: Array of group names where this task should run.
 If omitted, the task runs on all groups.
+- `dependencies`: Array of tags that this task depends on.
+When a task is selected, all tasks with matching dependency tags are automatically included in the execution set.
+See [Task Dependencies](#task-dependencies).

 #### Task States and Results